 Wild Strawberry Seeds

-The red strawberries are not only delicious but also very aromatic.
-When walking through the woods you can often smell wild strawberries before you can spot them.
+These tasty strawberries are not only delicious but also very aromatic.
+When walking through the woods, you can often smell wild strawberries before you can spot them.
 The berries are smaller than the common strawberry but have a much more intense flavour.
-Wild strawberries can be found in forests, wetlands, meadows, and alongside streams.
+Wild strawberries can be found in forests, wetlands, meadows, and streams.